 How Does the Social Security Administration Determine Disability?

-Disability Attorneys in Tulsa on Qualifying for Social Security Benefits
+Disability Attorneys in Tulsa Explain Qualifying for Social Security Benefits

 The process for determining Social Security eligibility for disability benefits can be long and complicated.
 However, disability law is all the attorneys at Troutman & Troutman, P.C. do.
-We have broken the process of qualifying for Social Security down for our clients to make it easier to understand.
+Below, we break the process of qualifying for Social Security benefits down for our clients to make it easier to understand.

-If you are considering filing for Supplemental Security income (SSI) or Social Security disability insurance (SSDI) benefits, contact our Oklahoma disability law firm to ask how we may be able to assist with your application.
-Improve your chances of a successful disability benefits case by scheduling a free claim review with us today by calling (918) 587-0050.
+If you are considering filing for Supplemental Security income (SSI) or Social Security disability insurance (SSDI) benefits, then contact our Oklahoma disability law firm.
+We may be able to assist with your application and it may improve your chances of a successful disability benefits case.
+So, please schedule a free claim review with us today by calling (918) 587-0050.

 How Do I File for Disability?

-One of the most important steps in gaining disability benefits is filing the initial application.
+One of the most important steps in qualifying for social security disability benefits is filing the initial application.
 To file for disability in Oklahoma, you can obtain the paperwork in three different ways:

 - Call the Social Security Administration toll-free at 1-800-772-1213 or 1-800-325-0778 for deaf or hard of hearing applicants.
 An SSA representative will make an appointment for a phone interview at a later date or an in person SSA office appointment for you to complete your disability application.